 Although I eliminated property taxes, insurance fees, maintenance fees, and freed up time by selling my rental house in mid-2017, I exposed myself to venture debt, real estate crowdfunding, and transaction fees through my reinvestments.
 Alas, there is no escaping investment fees.
 At least my reinvestments are 100% passive now.

-Robo-advisors like Wealthfront have drastically lowered management fees from 1% – 2% to 0.25% or less.
+Robo-advisors like Personal Capital have drastically lowered management fees from 1% – 2% to less than 0.9%.
 However, the problem with robo-advisors is that unless you tell them what percentage of your net worth they are managing, they will automatically assume they are managing your entire net worth.
-Therefore, it’s up to you to make sure their asset allocation corresponds with your risk tolerance.
+Therefore, it's up to you to make sure their asset allocation corresponds with your risk tolerance.

 Socialist's Point Of View